pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 having to know ahead of time what that version is.
 It is recommended however, that clients be explicit about what versions they support.

-To support existing clients which expect the existing :pep:`503` API responses to use the ``text/html`` content type, this PEP further defines ``text/html`` as an alias for the ``application/vnd.pypi.simple.v1+html`` content type.
+To support existing clients which expect the existing :ref:`the base HTML API specification <simple-repository-api-base>` API responses to use the ``text/html`` content type, this spec further defines ``text/html`` as an alias for the ``application/vnd.pypi.simple.v1+html`` content type.